100+ video editing terms you need to know

 Slip

-A slip is a video editing tool that lets you adjust the in and out points of a clip at the same time.
-It keeps the time between the two points the same.
+A slip is a video editing tool that lets you simultaneously adjust the in and out points of a clip.
+This ensures the time between the two points remains the same.

 Slug